 - All USC students are charged a mandatory Student Health Center fee.

 - All USC students are also charged a mandatory Student Health Insurance fee.
 This fee can be waived simply by proving that your child or spouse already has adequate health insurance coverage.
 As USC employees, your dependents likely qualify for this waiver.

 Tuition Assistance granted for undergraduate work is not taxable if child, spouse, or registered domestic partner qualifies as a current employee’s dependent under applicable IRS provisions.
 The employee must certify this by submitting a Tuition Assistance Dependent Child Certification or Tuition Assistance – Dependent Spouse or Domestic Partner Certification to firstname.lastname@example.org at the beginning of each calendar year (see forms at bottom of page).
 If this form is not completed, all Tuition Assistance will be considered taxable and reportable income, subject to the tax schedule below.
 All graduate coursework is considered taxable and reportable income and will be subject to the tax schedule below.

-For former employees with 15 years of service whose dependents are grandfathered into the program, Tuition Assistance, whether for undergraduate or graduate work, is considered taxable and reportable income unless the former employee retired at or after age 55, or terminated employment because of permanent disability.
+For former employees with 15 years of service whose dependents are grandfathered into the program, Tuition Assistance, even for undergraduate work, is considered taxable and reportable income unless the former employee retired at or after age 55, or terminated employment because of permanent disability.
 However, in all circumstances graduate coursework is taxable.

 For spouses, Tuition Assistance is generally considered taxable and reportable income.
 The gross amount of the benefit will be divided into three portions, added to the employee’s monthly pay and taxed accordingly.
 This may significantly affect net pay in the applicable months.
 See the tax schedule below.